Privacy Policy

 Minor injuries services

 Purpose – Your medical record will be shared with the NICS Federation in order that they can provide direct care services to the patient population.
-This could be in the form of video consultations, Minor injuries clinics, GP extended access clinics
+This could be in the form of video consultations, Minor injuries clinics, GP extended access clinics, first contract physio appointments and home visiting.

 Legal Basis - Article 6(1)(e); “necessary… in the exercise of official authority vested in the controller’ And Article 9(2)(h) as stated below